health

 ADVERTISEMENT

-She even alluded in her speech that she might be retiring from acting for good, noting that her career began alongside Katey Sagal and David Faustino from Married...
-With Children, and 'was ending' alongside Linda Cardellini and Liz Feldman, who work with her on Dead To Me, with all four in attendance as she accepted the star.
+In her speech, she alluded that she may not return to acting, noting that her career began alongside Katey Sagal and David Faustino from Married...
+With Children, and 'was ending' alongside Linda Cardellini and Liz Feldman, who worked with her on Dead To Me, with all four in attendance as she accepted the star.

 "I thank you so much from the bottom of my heart.
 You are my people," she told the four of them.